nim-lang/Nim/doc/contributing.md

 Existing, battle-tested modules stay
 ------------------------------------

-Reason: There is no benefit in moving them around just to fullfill some design fashion as in "Nim's core MUST BE SMALL".
+Reason: There is no benefit in moving them around just to fullfil some design fashion as in "Nim's core MUST BE SMALL".
 If you don't like an existing module, don't import it.
 If a compilation target (e.g. JS) cannot support a module, document this limitation.